 Cerebral Palsy is not a disease.
 It is a neurologic (brain) condition that, according to the Centers for Disease Control and Prevention, occurs before or during birth in about 85 to 90 percent of cases.
 Parents do not always spot this condition immediately after birth.
-They may only see symptoms when a child does not meet typical developmental milestones, such as crawling, walking or talking.
+They may only see symptoms when a child does not meet typical developmental milestones, such as crawling, walking, or talking.
 Sadly, children with severe cases of cerebral palsy may require a lifetime of therapy or even need to rely on other people for every aspect of personal care.

 In some cases, medical diagnostic procedures prior to birth can prevent CP and early treatment can go a long way to help children live normal lives with this condition.
-It is important for parents to talk to experienced medical malpractice lawyers to learn about any options that may be available for their children.
+It is important for parents to talk to experienced Charlotte medical malpractice lawyers to learn about any options that may be available for their children.

 Identifying the Causes of Cerebral Palsy Requires Detailed Medical Knowledge

-It is not reasonable to assume that all cases of CP result from medical error.
-It is possible for mothers to play a role in causing it by failing to take proper care of health and nutrition during a pregnancy or perhaps by cancelling too many pre-natal doctor appointments.
+It is not reasonable to assume that all cases of CP result from medical errors.
+It is possible for mothers to play a role in causing it by failing to take proper care of health and nutrition during pregnancy or perhaps by cancelling too many pre-natal doctor appointments.
 Still, medical negligence can cause CP in many ways, including the following:

 - Failing to detect and treat maternal or fetal medical conditions during pregnancy

 - Failing to notice a prolapsed umbilical cord

 - Permitting natural childbirth when the size of a baby calls for caesarean section

 - Injuring the brain through improper use of vacuums or forceps during delivery or other errors